qutip/qutip/doc/guide/guide-eseries.rst

    In [1]: es

-or by evaluate it and arbitrary points in time (here at 0.0 and 1.0):
+or by evaluating it and arbitrary points in time (here at 0.0 and 1.0):

 .. ipython::